vyca2017/content/content/reference/console/projects/projects.md

 ![](./project-list.png?width=200)

 Click the plus button to create new projects.
-The schema of a new project will be populated with the existing [system models]().
+The schema of a new project will be populated with the existing [system types]().

 ## Project names and aliases